What are variable expenses?

 But I am going to explore the subject further and briefly touch upon fixed, accrued, prepaid, and miscellaneous expenses, as well as variable and fixed costs, but also talk about budgeting and saving money.

-- What are fixed expenses?
+- What are expenses anyway?

-- Tips for managing variable expenses.
+- Fixed and variable expenses.

-- Budgeting for fixed expenses.
+- Budgeting for fixed and variable expenses.

-- How to save money on fixed expenses?
+- How to budget for variable expenses?

 What are expenses anyway?